AI and Space Archeology: Groundbreaking Ways Algorithms Are Uncovering Lost Civilizations

 1. Charting Metropolitan Networks

-AI-assisted space archeology has already made significant progress in the Amazon jungle in comprehending ancient civilizations’ urban design.
+In AI and space archeology, AI-assisted space archeology has already made significant progress in the Amazon jungle in comprehending ancient civilizations’ urban design.
 AI and space archeology systems have discovered intricate networks of roadways, canals, and causeways by examining minute changes in the landscape and development of trees.
 This suggests that ancient civilizations were significantly more linked than previously believed.

 2. Examining Agricultural Methods